According to Google Scholar, the products listed here have been cited

 A Review of NetLogo 5.0 and ReLogo” Lytinen, S. L. and S. F. Railsback.

-To appear in Proceedings of the Fourth International Symposium on
+In Proceedings of the Fourth International Symposium on

 Agent-Based Modeling and Simulation, at the 21st European Meeting on